-Details of the connected transaction (regarding the termination agreement and consultancy agreement with Mr. Auyang Pak Hong, Bernard) are set out in note 35 to the financial statements.
+Details of the connected transaction (regarding the termination agreement and consultancy agreement with Mr. Auyang Pak Hong, Bernard, a former director of the Group) are set out in note 34 to the financial statements.

 Sufficiency of Public Float

 Based on the information that is publicly available to the Company and within the knowledge of the directors as at the latest practicable date prior to the issue of this report, the Company has maintained a sufficient public float.